-audio format: A data structure used to define waveform-audio data.
+- audio format: A data structure used to define waveform-audio data.
 The actual structure of individual formats is opaque to this protocol.
-For more information, see [MSDN-AUDIOFORMAT].

-virtual channel: A static transport used for lossless communication between a client and a server component over a main data connection, in 1600-byte chunks, as specified in Static Virtual Channels in [MS-RDPBCGR].

-MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as specified in [RFC2119].
+For more information, see [MSDN-AUDIOFORMAT]. - dynamic virtual channel: A transport used for communication between a client and a server component over a main data connection as specified in [MS-RDPEDYC]. - virtual channel: A transport used for communication between a client and a server component over a main data connection, in 1600-byte chunks, as specified in Static Virtual Channels in [MS-RDPBCGR]. - MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as specified in [RFC2119].
 All statements of optional behavior use either MAY, SHOULD, or SHOULD NOT.